srobo-legacy/comp-ranker/README.rst

 |Build Status|

-Given a collection of entrants and their scores, it will sort them and return their ranked points.
+Given a collection of entrants and their scores, sort them and return their ranked points.

 The mechanism used to allocate the ranked points is a generalised form of that used for the `Student Robotics <https://www.studentrobotics.org>`__ league